Exit Strategies for Property Investment in Australia: A Comprehensive Guide

 You consider selling properties that:

-have shown weak or flat growth over a reasonable time frame
+Have shown weak or flat growth over a reasonable time frame.

-are consistently cash-flow negative with low prospects of improvement
+Are consistently cash-flow negative with low prospects of improvement.

-require high maintenance or constant repairs
+Require high maintenance or constant repairs.

-underperform other assets in your portfolio
+Underperform other assets in your portfolio.

 You then reinvest the freed-up capital into stronger markets or more suitable properties.